dalvancarvalho/personal-website/README.md

 ## Some quick notes

-- Even though I'm based in Brazil and speak Portuguese, I prefer to keep this ReadMe, my [GitHub profile](https://github.com/dalvancarvalho) and all coding-related content in English to reach a wider audience.
-If you have difficulty reading in English or simply prefer Portuguese, you can find the Portuguese version of this ReadMe [here](./README-pt.md).
+- Even though I'm based in Brazil and speak Portuguese, I prefer to keep this ReadMe, my [GitHub profile](https://github.com/dalvancarvalho) and all coding-related content in English in order to reach a wider audience.
+If you are brazilian (or from another country that speaks Portuguese) and have difficulty reading in English, you can find the Portuguese version of this ReadMe [here](./README-pt.md).
 - You are free to fork this repository if you wish, but please don't forget to give me proper credit if you plan to use it for purposes other than studying.
 If possible, link it back to this URL: [https://dalvanc.com/](https://dalvanc.com/).
 - The page is continually evolving, so stay tuned for future updates!